Alfrancis Chua: Barangay Ginebra San Miguel (2012–2013)

 Chua returned to the PBA in January 2012, joining Barangay Ginebra San Miguel as team consultant.
 On January 1, 2013, Chua was appointed as head coach and led the team to a runner-up finish during the 2013 PBA Commissioner's Cup.

 On July 25, 2013, San Miguel Corporation, owner of Barangay Ginebra San Miguel, announced that Chua was appointed as team manager and Ato Agustin would assume the position of interim coach for the 2013 PBA Governor's Cup.

-Post-coaching career
+Executive career

 Concurrent with Chua's assumption as team manager of Barangay Ginebra San Miguel, he was appointed as alternate PBA governor representing Ginebra San Miguel, Inc. (GSMI) in the PBA board.
 On July 17, 2015, The Philippine Star reported Chua's promotion to full-time PBA governor for GSMI and his appointment as sports director for San Miguel Corporation.

 In June 2015, Chua was elected as president of the Basketball Coaches Association of the Philippines (BCAP), succeeding Chito Narvasa.
 He was succeeded by Louie Gonzales in June 2019.

-In February 2018, Chua was appointed Special Assistant to the Rector for Sports Development of his high school alma mater, Colegio de San Juan de Letran.
+In February 2018, Chua was appointed special assistant to the rector for sports development of his high school alma mater, Colegio de San Juan de Letran.

-Chua was awarded the Danny Floro Executive of the Year by the PBA Press Corps for the years 2018 and 2022.
+Chua was awarded the Danny Floro Executive of the Year by the PBA Press Corps for the years 2018, 2021, and 2024.

+Gilas Pilipinas

+Chua appointed as team manager of the men's national team for the 2022 Asian Games.
+The team won the gold medal after 61 years (1962).
+On November 20, 2024, the SBP announced the appointment of Chua as program director and team manager for Gilas Pilipinas men's and youth teams.

+Commentary career

+In 1990s, Chua sometimes a guest analyst in PBA games coverage.